HabitatMap/HabitatMap/pages/about/index.md

 ---
 layout: page
-title: HabitatMap makes environmental technology accessible.
+title: HabitatMap makes environmental technology accessible
 description: HabitatMap's tools empower organizations and citizen scientists to measure pollution and advocate for equity and improved quality of life.
 permalink: /about
 section: about